WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 ![](figures/figure_3.0.5.png)
 FIGURE: gene structure

 This figure represents the steps that are needed to transform information encoded in the DNA into a polypeptide and eventually a functional protein.
-The starting information is encoded in the Genome.
+The starting information is encoded in the genome.
 A gene encodes, among other things, the transcription start and transcription end.
 These are the nucleotides from where an RNA copy of the DNA will be generated.
 This copy is the pre-mRNA which is formed by exons and introns.
-It also has untranslated regions at the before the first exon (5’ end) and last exon (3’ end) - not shown in this figure.
-Maturation of the mRNA molecule happens as it is transcribed and involves the slicing (removal) of introns with the concomitant joining of exons, addition of the a CAP at the 5’ end and a polyadenylation tail (many As - AAAAAAA) at the 3’end.
+Maturation of the mRNA molecule happens as it is transcribed and involves the splicing (removal) of introns with the concomitant joining of exons, addition of a CAP at the 5’ end and a polyadenylation tail (many As - AAAAAAA) at the 3’end.
 A processed mRNA will be the template for the translation of the mRNA message into a protein by the ribosome.

 ### Genomes: the basics  <a name="basics_genomes"></a>